 Our Preschool and Kindergarten Day

-Our Preprimary Montessori program consists of multi-age classrooms where three, four, and five year olds learn together.
+The Preprimary Montessori program consists of multi-age classrooms where three, four, and five year olds learn together.
 All students participate in the morning Montessori work time.
 At noon, three and four year olds (preschool) either head home for the day or continue their day of Montessori enrichment.
 The afternoon for three and four year olds includes lunch (prepared at home), recess, naps, and a Montessori work period.
-Five year olds (kindergarten) continue their day in the afternoon with more discipline-specific academic work in math, reading, and writing.
+Kindergarteners continue their day in the afternoon with more discipline-specific academic work in math, reading, and writing.
 They also travel to other classrooms to learn Spanish and participate in Library, Music, and P.E.
 These work periods prepare them for the demands of first grade and our elementary program.

 Supporting young learners

 Ancona teachers, along with our experienced Student Support Team, work collaboratively to ensure that young learners are developing physically, emotionally, and cognitively.
 Knowing that every child’s development is individual and complex, our Montessori curriculum is designed to challenge students according to their personal development.
 Informal screenings and observations are conducted as early as three years old to inform teachers when supports are needed.
 Learn more about our Student Support Team here.